bl4ckarch/JoomlaScan-ng/README.md

 - Configurable connection timeout
 - Dockerfile
 - Proxied Requests

-## Upcoming Features

 - Check registration
+- Debianized version of the tool
 - Check Joomla debug mode on!
+- More colorized verbosing using rich lib with some emojis Nidal😉

+## Upcoming Features

 ## Usage